Yingrjimsch/grgry/README.md

 -  `activate`:  Activate a specific profile to be used for cloning.
 -  `add`:  Add a new profile interactively.
 Note: You'll be prompted to provide a personal access token for the provider.
 Without the token, you'll only be able to clone public repositories.
 -  `delete`:  Delete a profile that is not in use or is incorrectly configured.

-### Mass (Experimental)

-The `grgry mass` command lets you translate any git command into a mass-executable command.
-You can specify the git command (without the `git` prefix) and use a regex to determine which repositories the command should be executed on.

 ## Contributions